 Please note that all ALI and all undergraduate students (freshman and transfer, as well as exchange students who are interested in taking English or math courses) must take English and math tests to assist academic advisors with course registration and accurate course placement.
-Testing is mandatory and will be conducted during Orientation.
-No preparation is necessary for these tests.

-Fall 2020 Orientation Details
+Spring 2021 Orientation Details

 Graduate students should contact their graduate coordinators, listed on the IUP admission letter, for advising and a registration pin number.
 Most graduate departments prefer students register for classes prior to coming to the United States.

-If you are concerned about classes, please contact your department with questions.
+If you are concerned about classes, please contact your academic department with questions.
 Generally, the Office of International Education staff members are not your academic advisors.

 To see a list of courses required by your major:

 A web-based utility called iconnect.iup.edu now makes it easier to configure and connect to the IUP wired network, regardless of your platform (PC or Mac) or operating system.